 Rosacea Signs and Symptoms

 While rosacea affects over 16 million Americans, it appears that most of them aren’t aware they have rosacea.
-In fact, a National Rosacea Society survey found that prior to diagnosis, 95 percent of rosacea patients had known little or nothing about its signs and symptoms.
-(2)
+In fact, a National Rosacea Society survey found that prior to diagnosis, 95 percent of rosacea patients knew little to nothing about its signs and symptoms.

 Most people equate rosacea with having a red, “flushed” face, but for most people the symptoms go beyond this.
 Depending on the type of rosacea, people might experience symptoms including: